GeoAIR-lab/TGGLinesPlus/README.md

-## citing paper
+## Citing paper
-This is the open-sourced Python implementation of the TGGLinesPlus algorithm. detailed about the algirhtm is available in the paper, entitled
+This is the open-sourced Python implementation of the TGGLinesPlus algorithm. details about the algirhtm is available in the  paper entitled
 "TGGLinesPlus: A robust topological graph-guided computer vision algorithm for line detection from images" (arxiv version).